mtpham99/fetch-sre-takehome/README.md

 ### 2. Usage

-This script is written in python and was tested with python 3.9-3.12.
+This script is written in python and was tested with python 3.9-3.12 on Linux (openSuse Tumebleweed).
+The instructions below should work on any Unix like OS.
+Windows users may need to tweak some of the commands below (e.g. virtual environment usage).

 ***Running this script requires python >= 3.9 and pip for installing dependencies***.